Home » Blog » Microsoft Security – Insights and Best Practices

 As a first step towards more compliance, it is important to realize how different Microsoft licenses offer varying levels of protection and compliance capabilities.
 Microsoft’s compliance tools managing data residency, privacy, and retention policies need to be configured properly in order to follow GDPR, HIPAA, and other regulations.

 Regular security audits should be an important part of Microsoft security.
-Steps of successful audits include assessing current configurations, identifying vulnerabilities, and ensuring compliance with security policies.
+Successful audits include:

 Microsoft offers the Secure Score in Microsoft Defender, which provides an overall security assessment and recommendations to improve security.
 Secure Score recommendations may involve, for example, closing management ports or enabling multi-factor authentication.